gbd2/INDE-577/supervised-learning/1 - Perceptron/README.md

 The Perceptron algorithm was developed by Frank Rosenblatt in 1957 and is inspired by the functioning of a biological neuron.
 It consists of a single artificial neuron that takes multiple inputs, applies weights to them, and produces an output.

-Per Dr. Davila's notes, "The perceptron is a single neuron model with the *sign* activation function as depicted in the figure below:
+Per Dr. Davila's notes, "The perceptron is a single neuron model with the *sign* activation function as depicted in the figure below":

 ![alt text](ThePerceptronImage.png)